realworldocaml/book/book/runtime-memory-layout.md

-# Memory Representation of Values {#memory-representation-of-values data-type=chapter}
+# Memory Representation of Values {#memory-representation-of-values}

 The FFI interface we described in
 [Foreign Function Interface](foreign-function-interface.html#foreign-function-interface){data-type=xref}